okilimnik/agatha/README.md

 Made with shadow-cljs.
 Please refer to the full [User Guide](https://shadow-cljs.github.io/docs/UsersGuide.html) for more information.

+### Config
+Rename config.edn.example to config.edn and fill it with your data.

 ### Run server
 In one shell:
 ```